Hovo-Dev/Hovo-Dev/README.md

 </div>

 ## 🚀 About Me
 - **Current Role**: Backend Software Engineer With Focus On AI Integration.
-Working On Email Template Builder App @ [Touchpoint](https://www.touchpoint.com/)
+Building AI-Powered Email Builder App @ [Touchpoint](https://www.touchpoint.com/)
-- **Experience**: 3+ years of building and deploying production systems in distinctive fields such as: fintech, healthcare, and AI-powered apps.
+- **Experience**: 3+ years of building and deploying production systems in distinctive fields such as: Fintech, Healthcare, and ML/AI.
 - **Education**: Bachelor's degree in Informatics and Applied Mathematics from Yerevan State University.

 I specialize in transforming ambitious concepts into reliable, scalable platforms.
 Recently, I’ve been focused on integrating **LLMs** into real-world products — using tools like **LangChain** and **OpenAI** to automate user interactions, decision-making workflows, and content generation.
 My goal is always the same: build products that provide real value, not just features.